testcontainers/testcontainers-go/examples/README.md

 ### What is this tool not doing?

 - If the example already exists, it will exit without updating the existing files.
-- You have to manually add the markdown entry in the docs to the [`mkdocs.yml`](../mkdocs.yml) file in the root directory of the project.
-It will generate the navigation menu for the docs website.

 ### How to run the tool